Skip to Content

-The following may be used to relieve symptoms and keep the patient comfortable:
+The following may be used to relieve signs or symptoms and keep the patient comfortable:

 If the blockage of the superior vena cava is caused by a tumor that does not usually respond to chemotherapy, radiation therapy may be given.
 Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells.
 External radiation therapy uses a machine outside the body to send radiation toward the cancer.
 The way the radiation therapy is given depends on the type and stage of the cancer being treated.